ExpressDo/Expresschain/README.md

 # Expresschain

-My Blockchain Project is a simple blockchain implementation in the Cairo programming language.
+Express chain is a simple blockchain implementation in the Cairo programming language.
 This blockchain includes basic functionalities such as creating blocks, mining blocks using proof-of-work, and adding blocks to the chain.

 ## Getting Started